Two Ways to Love Your Child Today

 …not invade personal space.

 So many books and blogs on motherhood speak about doing the everyday things.
 Sometimes they say it is hard.
-Sometimes they say it is lonely.
+They might say it is lonely.
 Sometimes they encourage you to “get through it.”
 Or, “this is only a season.”
 Teaching your children and laundry are not seasons.
 We will always be teaching.
 We will always be doing laundry (and dishes and mopping).
-It can be discouraging.
-It can be disheartening.
-It can be tiring.
+Firstly, it can be discouraging.
+Second, it can be disheartening.
+Lastly, it can be tiring.
 How do we escape the discouragement?

 Love.
 It may seem too simple, but it is not.
 Loving is so very hard.
 How can you love someone after they just threw-up all over you?
-How can you love something that takes all of your mental energy?
+What about loving something that takes all of your mental energy?
 How can we love while serving whether it be laundry, dishes, mopping, or teaching?

 Proverbs 10:12 says “Hatred stirs up strife, but love covers all offenses.”
 (ESV)

 We love our family and want them to have clean clothes.
 That is why we do laundry.
 We love our family and want them well-fed.

 As a result, that is why we fix dinner every night.
 We love our children.
 That is why we continue to teach, discipline, and guide them.
 In other words, you do not have to love the fact that you told your three-year-old to flush for the 100th time.
 You only have to love that little three-year-old.
 Additionally, you do not have to love the fact that your five-year-old still tries to get your attention by blowing in your face.
 You only must love your five-year-old.
 And you do not have to love the baby’s dirty diapers.
 You only must love the baby.
 Loving that person allows us to focus on who we are serving, instead of trying to just serve.